gsoules/MkDocs/digital-archive/docs/arch-instructions.md

-# Instructions field guide
+# Using the Instructions field

-Some Digital Archive installations have an Instructions field that is used to record information about what work still needs to be performed on a specific item.
-This is in contrast to a Notes field which is used for additional information that does not belong in any other field.
+Some Digital Archive installations have an `Instructions` field that is used to record information about work that still needs to be performed on a specific item.
+In contrast, the `Notes` field is used for miscellaneous information that is not appropriate for any other field.

+This page lists syntax for a variety of instructions, and shows [examples](#examples) at the end.
+By using the syntax consistently, you make it possible to search for all items that contain a specific instruction.

+The purpose of the `Instructions` field is to let you record important actions that you cannot perform at the moment, but that you want to remember them so that someone can perform them in the future.

 ---

+Add Document: *description of document*
+:   Add a new item of type Document to the collection.

-Add Image: `image filename`
+Add Image: *image filename*
-:   Add a new item of type Image.
+:   Add a new item of type Image to the collection.
-    Use when the backlog contains a specific image that should be added to the collection and related to this item.
-Often used with the `Relate` instruction.

-    Example: `Add Image: mbaxter-portrait.tif`

-Add Reference: `reference item title`
+Add Reference: *title of reference*
-:   Add a new item of type Reference.
+:   Add a new item of type Reference to the collection.
+    *Example:* `Add Reference: Merrill Baxter King House`

+!!! note "Add instruction"
+    The `Add` instruction is often used along with the `Relate` instruction.
+What sometimes happens is that while working on one item you realize that it should be related to another item that is not yet in the collection.
+The `Add` instruction records that realization so it won't be forgotten.

+Attach: `filename`
+:   Attach a specific image or PDF file to this item.
+    *Example:* `Attach: Lawler – James Whitmore Lawler (1847-1877).pfd`

+Combine: `explanation`
+:   Combine this item with one or more other items as described in the explanation.
-    Use when the collection requires a new reference item that is related to this item.
+    Usually used when you find another item that is duplicating this item.
-     Often used with the `Relate` instruction.

-    Example: `Add Reference: Edgar Robbins (1883-1920)`

 Locate: `image filename`
-:   Locate the item’s missing image file and attach to this item.
+:   Locate the item’s missing image file and attach it to this item.

-Add Document: `title`
+Metadata: `explanation`
+:   Add metadata to this item as specified in the explanation.

 Add Publication: `title`

-Example: *Add Article: Merrill Baxter King House*

-!!! warning ""
-    Meaning:

-    - Add a new Omeka item for the specified title.
-    - Implies also adding metadata and attaching the PDF or image files, or writing Instructions for the new item.

-    Example: *Add Article: Merrill Baxter King House*

----

-Attach: [PDF filename]
-xxx
-:   This line and

-    this will be indented

 Instruction	Use
 Add Article: [title]